nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 # 4. Beginner's tutorial

-Welcome to TutorAid's beginner's tutorial!
+Welcome to TutorAid's tutorial for beginners!
 Here, you will learn how you can use some of our commands to manage the details of your students and lessons on a day-to-day basis.

 If this is your first time launching TutorAid, you will be able to see that some sample data has been provided to you.
-For this tutorial, let's assume that you tutor the students shown in the student panel and that you offer the lesson shown in the lesson panel.
+For this tutorial, let's assume that you tutor the students shown in the Student Panel and that you offer the lesson shown in the Lesson Panel.

 ### Step 4: Adding a progress note for a student

 Now, imagine you have ended your `Maths 1` lesson.
 You realised that one of your students, `Alex Yeoh`, seems to struggle with the topic `Vectors`, and you wish to take note of it so that you can provide him extra practice.
 To do so, you can easily add a progress note for `Alex Yeoh` in TutorAid by following the steps below:
 1. Type `find -s Alex Yeoh` into the command box.
-This would result in only Alex's details being displayed in the student panel.
+This would result in only Alex's details being displayed in the Student Panel.
 2. Type `add -p 1 Weak in Vectors and requires extra practice` into the command box.
 Alex's details will then be updated to display the progress note you just added.

 Alternatively, you can also do this:
-1. Type `list` in the command box to see the list of all your students in the student panel.
+1. Type `list` in the command box to see the list of all your students in the Student Panel.
-2. Locate `Alex Yeoh` in the student panel and take note of his index.
+2. Locate `Alex Yeoh` in the Student Panel and take note of his index.
 In this case, it would be `1`.
 3. Type `add -p 1 Weak in Vectors and requires extra practice` into the command box.
 Alex's details will then be updated to display the progress note you just added.

 Now, the next time you open TutorAid, you will be able to see Alex's progress note at a glance!